 From Ecology Action’s own research (Journal of Sustainable Agriculture (Vol. 19 (2), 2001, p.
 81-83) as well as that of other scientists, it can be seen that—as compared with conventional techniques—Biointensive cultivation gives small-scale farms and farmers the ability to significantly increase food production and income, to use predominantly local, renewable resources, and to decrease expense and energy inputs while building fertile topsoil at a rate 60 times faster than in nature (Worldwide Loss of Soil – and a Possible Solution Ecology Action, 1996).

 EA has published a wide range of books, information sheets, and research papers about Biointensive farming (several translated into other languages) all of which can be found here at Bountiful Gardens.
 The most well-known is the beloved Biointensive classic “How to Grow More Vegetables” by John Jeavons, now in its 8th printing.

-Ecology Action’s headquarters and research mini-farm are located in Willits, CA. Biointensive workshops and tours of the research site are available to the public throughout the year; apprenticeship & internship opportunities are offered to those who want the full immersion experience.
+Ecology Action’s headquarters, known as The Jeavons Center, and the research mini-farm, are located in Willits, CA. Biointensive workshops and tours of the research site are available to the public throughout the year; apprenticeship & internship opportunities are offered to those who want the full immersion experience.
 For more information, go to www.growbiointensive.org

 Garden Classes: Youth and Adults

-We will continue to run gardening classes and workshops throughout the year, and will also continue to work with local schools through our youth education program.
-We will be sure to keep you apprised of our schedule of events and activities and will let you know when we have our 2015 class schedule up!
+Common Ground will continue to run gardening classes and workshops throughout the year, and will also continue to work with local schools through our their youth education program.
+They will be sure to keep you apprised of their schedule of events and activities and will let you know when they have their 2015 class schedule up!